Trendy Handbags For Mom That Won't Break The Bank

 Sku Market Tote

 Sometimes you just can’t escape the need for practicality.
-Slouchy bags and sling bags were prominent in 2020 runways and it’s perfect for the mom with 50 things on her to-do list and her entire life in her handbag.
+Slouchy and sling bags were prominent in 2020 runways and they're perfect for the mom who has 50 things on her to-do list and carries her entire life in her handbag.

 08